tommyettinger/textratypist/README.md

 Yes, it has more than the typewriter mode!
 Text can hang above and then drop into place.
 It can jump up and down in a long wave.
 It can waver and shudder, as if it is sick.
 It can blink in different colors, move in a gradient smoothly between two colors, or go across a whole rainbow.
 Lots of options; lots of fun.
-Effects are almost the same as in typing-label, but there have been some changes and additions.
+Effects are almost the same as in typing-label, but there have been some changes and many additions.
 You can check [the TextraTypist wiki](https://github.com/tommyettinger/textratypist/wiki/Examples) for more information.

 As of 0.10.0, there are many new effects.
-Jolt, Spiral, Spin, Crowd, Shrink, Emerge, Heartbeat, Carousel, Squash, Scale, Rotate, Attention, Highlight, Link, Trigger, Stylist, Cannon, Ocean, Sputter, and Instant are all new to TextraTypist (not in typing-label).
+Jolt, Spiral, Spin, Crowd, Shrink, Emerge, Heartbeat, Carousel, Squash, Scale, Rotate, Attention, Highlight, Link, Trigger, Stylist, Cannon, Ocean, Sputter, Instant, Meet, Zipper, and Slam are all new to TextraTypist (not in typing-label).
 You can see usage instructions and sample GIFs at [the TextraTypist wiki's Tokens page](https://github.com/tommyettinger/textratypist/wiki/Tokens).
 Most of these effects make use of the smooth scaling and rotation options that effects can use starting in TextraTypist 0.5.1 .
 Some make use of mouse tracking, new in 0.7.0, such as how Link only responds to a click on a range of text.